BG3-Community-Library-Team/bg3-community/Tutorials/Classes/Basic-Class-Creation.md

 data "MinLevel" "1"
 data "Armor Class Ability" "Dexterity"
 ```
-*<sub>Not bothering to add camp clothes but make sure you place those below the armor you want equipped.
+*<sub>Not bothering to add camp clothes entires here but make sure you place those below the armor you want equipped.
 Order matters I believe.</sub>

 ### Object.txt
 I think at this point you get the idea.
 Im not going to worry about adding any new items but I will make sure that my class gets the initial scroll of revivify, keychain, alchemy pouch, and camp supplies backpack, which you will see when I create my actual Equipment.txt file below.